n3snah/fuelwatchwa/README.md

 As this is a custom component. all translations will need to be added into the translations directory. the `strings.json` should be identical to `translations/en.json`.

+## Limitations
+Currently, fuelwatchwa integration is limited to sensors for a single fuel type per installation.
+Multiple sensors may be supported in the future.

 ## Credits